KristaUSingh/TechXchange_Hackathon_ECHOVisit/README.md

 <img width="704" height="264" alt="Image" src="https://github.com/user-attachments/assets/11b25f72-0548-44c1-b71b-0faa63b3eea3" />
 </div>

-**ECHOVisit is an AI Agent for Doctor's Visit Summarization** that is powered by WatsonX AI's Granite models.
-It was designed to make doctor visits easier for both patients and healthcare providers.
-It is a web-based platform that helps patients better understand their visit summaries after appointments with their primary care physicians.
-It is built with two connected portals: one for doctors and one for patients.
+ECHOVisit is an AI agent, powered by WatsonX AI's Granite models, that turns a doctor’s quick verbal description of a case into a standardized, shareable visit summary.
+Clinicians simply record a brief spoken note; our system transcribes the audio, extracts and organizes clinical data (symptoms, diagnosis, meds, instructions), and rewrites it in plain language for patients.
+The product is a web-based platform, which includes two connected portals — one for clinicians and one for patients — and is built on Watsonx Granite models.

 # Why is ECHOVisit Useful?